Keeper of Values (1)

 And perhaps you do for a day or so.
 But soon your prayers begin to trail off.
 You don’t get up as early as you said you would.
 You choose not to keep those prayer appointments with God that you wrote down on your schedule.
 And the time you do spend in prayer is becoming as shallow and unfruitful as it ever was before you heard that sermon.

 What’s happening?
 Well, even though you have a good idea about praying more – your mind is rightly engaged – and you really feel like you should pray – your affections are revved up for it – there’s a problem in your conscience.
-You still value certain things more than prayer – such as, sleep, busyness, or just goofing around.
-Because you didn’t consider the role of your conscience in the matter, you simply let certain unexamined values linger there, when you should have served them notice and evicted them forthwith.
-Then you could begin to employ your mind and heart in building a new values foundation in your soul, one that would allow you to have greater success in realizing the life of prayer you thought and felt like you wanted to have.
+You still value certain things more than prayer – such as, sleep, busyness, following distractions, or just goofing around.
+Because you didn’t consider the role of your conscience in the matter, you simply let certain unexamined values linger there when you should have served them notice and evicted them forthwith.
+It is important to identify the values operating in your conscience and make a conscious effort to evict those that are less than what God prescribes.
+Then you could begin to employ your mind and heart in building a newvalues foundation in the soul, one that would allow you to have greater success in realizing the life of prayer you thought and felt like you wanted to have.

 If bad, weak, or wrong values are manning the operations of our consciences, we’ll have a difficult time realizing the promises of life in the Kingdom of God.